softwaremill/ox/doc/fork-join.md

 The `CancellableFork` trait exposes the `.cancel` method, which interrupts the fork and awaits its completion.
 Alternatively, `.cancelNow` returns immediately.
 In any case, the enclosing scope will only complete once all forks have completed.

-## Error handling

-In supervised mode, if a fork fails with an exception, the enclosing scope will end.

-Moreover, if a fork fails with an exception, the `Fork.join` method will throw that exception.

-In unsupervised mode, if there's no join and the fork fails, the exception might go unnoticed.